bitrix24/b24restdocs/api-reference/lists/sections/lists-section-delete.md

-# Delete Section of Universal List lists.section.delete
+# Delete List Section `lists.section.delete`

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- edits needed to meet writing standards
+- edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- examples missing
+- examples are missing
-- success response missing
+- success response is absent
-- error response missing
+- error response is absent

 {% endnote %}